To read more about heart disease and cholesterol, check out this eBook on the Diet–Heart Myth.

 Part of the confusion about cholesterol and its role in heart disease is caused by imprecise terminology.
 So, before I explain why high cholesterol is not the underlying cause of heart disease, we have to cover some basics.

-Cholesterol is not technically a fat; rather, it’s classified as a sterol, which is a combination of a steroid and alcohol.
-It’s crucial to understand that you don’t have a cholesterol level in your blood.
-Cholesterol is fat-soluble, and blood is mostly water.
 In order for cholesterol to be transported around the body in the blood, it has to be carried by special proteins called lipoproteins.
-These lipoproteins are classified according to their density; two of the most important in cardiovascular disease are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+These lipoproteins are classified according to their density; two of the most important in heart health and cardiovascular disease are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 I know this can get confusing quickly, so let me use an analogy to make this more clear.
 Imagine your bloodstream is like a highway.
 The lipoproteins are like cars that carry the cholesterol and fats around your body, and the cholesterol and fats are like passengers in the cars.
 Scientists used to believe that the number of passengers in the car (i.e. concentration of cholesterol in the LDL particle) is the driving factor in the development of heart disease.
 More recent studies, however, suggest that it’s the number of cars on the road (i.e. LDL particles) that matters most.